 There could be substantial costs involved with buying a UK franchise .
 You are not just purchasing an outlet.
 You are purchasing the right to have an outlet.
 There is usually a fee involved for the right to use the company name.

 This can be thousands of pounds or more and may not be refundable should you want to close the business later.
 You will want to determine whether you need to build the outlet to suit the franchise company.
 Other costs include inventory, licenses, and equipment.
-There are many franchises available at low cost, so there will be one to suit everybody.
+There are many franchises available at low cost, and ones that suit your passion or personality, such as a pet franchise, so there will be one to suit everybody.

 It is common for the franchise owner to pay a royalty fee.
 This means you will be paying a percentage of your weekly or monthly earnings.
 This fee is for the use of the franchise name.
 Because an agreement was made at the time of purchase, you may have to honour the royalty payments for the term of the agreement should you choose to cancel the franchise agreement.